Warped Tour: Reception and controversies

 He was only supposed to be here long enough to play his show but the weather today has been putting us behind schedule.
-He wasn't added to the tour, so those claims that he was 'added to sell tickets' are completely groundless.
+He wasn't added to the tour, so those claims that he was "added to sell tickets" are completely groundless.

-He also said because McElfresh had still not been formally charged with misconduct, he agreed to have him perform.
+He also said that, because McElfresh had still not been formally charged with misconduct, he agreed to have him perform.
 "If he was a danger to anyone, he simply would not have been here."